-Striking UC Workers Ratify Labor Deal with University - NewsBreak
+Striking UC workers ratify labor deal with university - NewsBreak

-LOS ANGELES (CNS) - The unions representing striking University of California graduate student workers and researchers Friday evening announced final agreement on new contracts -- ending a 40-day walkout by some 48,000 workers with what the unions called "historic gains," while making the workers "among the best supported in public higher education in the country," according to the UC.
+SAN DIEGO (CNS) - The unions representing striking University of California graduate student workers and researchers have reached final agreement on new contracts -- ending a 40-day walkout by some 48,000 workers with what the unions called "historic gains," while making the workers "among the best supported in public higher education in the country," according to the UC.

 The new contracts go into effect immediately and will be in place through May 31, 2025.